 15 Unusual & Beautiful Flower Names for Baby Girls

-To celebrate the beauty of spring, we're looking for those colorful, fragrant flower names that are off the beaten path.
-They move beyond today's much beloved favorites like Violet, Rose, and Lily to florals that are a bit less expected.
-Some feel old-fashioned, others modern, but all are charming, evocative, and perfect for their own little flower.
-We found unique and new floral names for girls that might just strike the right chord.
+To celebrate the beauty of spring, we’re looking for those colorful, fragrant flower names for girls that are off the beaten path.
+They move beyond today’s much-loved baby names such as Violet, Rose, and Lily to florals that are a bit less expected.

 Amaryllis